s1dharth-s/containercraft/README.md

 ## Set Up
 1. Clone the [containercraft](https://github.com/s1dharth-s/containercraft) repository to your machine.**Note:** If you are cloning the current repository, make sure to use `git clone --recurse-submodules`.
 2. Run `./setup.sh` inside the repo to setup the dependencies.
 If you are curious, the script is just setting up [pipx](https://github.com/pypa/pipx), [Poetry](https://github.com/python-poetry/poetry) and Docker and VS Code.
 After the script finishes executing, **make sure to open up a new terminal to continue**.
-If docker does not work without `sudo`, try running the following:
+Run the following in the new terminal so that docker can work with a non-root user (**Important.
+Containercraft will not work without this step!**):
     ```bash
     sudo groupadd docker
     sudo usermod -aG docker $USER